Railsmania/scripts/foundation/routing/understanding_routes.md

 On the far right you'll see the routing parameters for the route (what it connects to).

-The URL pattern to match.
-In the first we see that the route matches to the root of the application, users path.
+Next, the URL pattern to match.
+In the firstline  we see that the route matches to the users path.
 At the end you can see this parenthetical addition "(.:format)".
 The parenthesis at the end are a conditional match.
 The dot is there to match a literal dot that you'd usually see in separating a file path to a file type.
 The colon is used in routes to indicate a variable, so colon-format means that if there is any file extension added to the end of this PATH then the router will store the extension -- excluding the period -- in the params variable named "format".
 In the last route you can see the "id" variable embedded in the middle of the PATH.
 So that path expects some special value will be placed there and it will make it available to your application as the param variable "id".

 To the left of the URL pattern is the HTTP verb used such as GET, POST, PUT, or DELETE.

 And in the first column on the left is the route name if any exists for that route.
-So the first route to the User's Controller, index action, can be accessed by users_path in your views.
+So the first route to the User's Controller, index action, has the name 'users'.
+This means that it can be accessed by writing 'users_path' in your views.
 The second route to the create method on the User's Controller is the same as the first except it requires the request to be a POST.
-The third route to User's Controller, new action, can be accessed by "new_user_path" in your views.
-And similarly, the last can be accessed by the edit_user_path helper method in your view.
+The third route to User's Controller, new action, can be accessed by 'new_user_path' in your views.
+And similarly, the last can be accessed by the 'edit_user_path' helper method in your view.
 Using these path helpers are a great way to prevent breaking your view code when you need to refactor application URLs.
 Let's look at an example of path helpers.

 # Generating Paths and URLs from Code